pestras/microservice/README.md

 **PMS** uses node built in cluster api, and made it easy for us to manage workers communications.

-First of all to enable custering we should set workers number in our service configurations to some value greater than one.
+First of all to enable clustering we should set workers number in our service configurations to some value greater than one.

 ```ts
 import { SERVICE } from '@pestras/microservice';